By Denise Y. O’Meara for ELCR

 Their work ranges from saving farms in Santa Clara County and wildlife habitat in Sonoma County to revitalizing commercial strips in Silicon Valley and Oakland.
 Equine and recreational open space and trail corridors are also addressed.

-Greenbelt Alliance has set specific goals to be reached by 2035 that focus on protection of their extensive greenbelt and directing new development to existing urban areas.
+specific goals to be reached by 2035 that focus on protection of their extensive greenbelt and directing new development to existing urban areas.

 Working both locally and regionally, they “bring together the community, decision-makers, business leaders, labor unions, and organizations to find innovative solutions to our region’s growth challenges.”